Explanation and links to various plans used.

 This special Bible reading system allows you to read the entire Bible (or just the New Testament) in one year while only reading five times a week.
 Five readings a week gives room to catch up or take a day off to focus on other Bible readings or spiritual disciplines and makes daily Bible reading practical and doable.
 Many people have successfully reached their goal of regular Bible reading using this schedule.
 Further, reading the Old Testament in chronological order (even the Psalms have been placed chronologically when possible) aids understanding of the Bible story, and helps the reader to look forward to reading God's Word.
 The New Testament readings space the Gospels out throughout the year to keep the reader constantly coming back to the life and teachings of Jesus.

-Always do the reading in the order it appears on the Schedule.
+Always read the schedule in the order it appears.
 For example, if a reading from Chronicles appears before Kings, read from Chronicles first.
 Check off each day's reading and then check off each week in the Weekly Progress Register.
 You will be amazed at how soon you are deep into the year and still reading your Bible regularly!
 God's blessings rest with those who will read, understand, and live by His Word.
 May this guide help you to that noble end.
 “Thy word is a lamp to my feet, and a light to my path” (Psalms 119:105).

 In previous years I have enjoyed reading: